 Master of Arts in Sociology

 The Master of Arts in Sociology is a completely online program designed to provide students with advanced instruction in quantitative and qualitative techniques of sociological research, theory, and sociological analysis.
-Students will develop the advanced professional skills necessary to analyze social issues in applied settings and advance their careers.
+Students develop the advanced professional skills necessary to analyze social issues in applied settings and advance their careers.
 The Master of Arts in Sociology degree program emphasizes public sociology.
 Public Sociology takes many forms and ranges from community-based research and partnerships to the publication of research briefs that seek to engage the broader public to engagement in local social movements.
-Students have the option of completing a thesis or capstone project.

 Additional information: Reference the Program Landing Page for additional information, such as cost, delivery format, contact information, or to schedule a visit